 Long term momentum has not shifted yet to international markets.
 EFA vs SPY is trying to make a bottom on a shorter term basis though.
 Again, the dollar is important here and probably needs to keep falling for EFA to outperform SPY.
 This is a trend – SPY outperforming EFA – that has been in place for years (since 2008) so human nature dictates that it is hard to break.
 But when it does it probably won’t be a short term event.
 Currency trends are very persistent and so therefore are relationships influenced by them.

 Market expectations for US economic growth fell after the FOMC meeting.
 Stocks didn’t seem to notice or care but bonds and the dollar certainly did.
 It might be nothing more than a blip and the incoming economic data may push growth expectations right back up.
 Sentiment certainly points in that direction but not much else.
 It appears that might have to suffice for a while as the Trump administration agenda isn’t exactly in overdrive right now.

-Here’s the Moderate Allocation, unchanged again:NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Here’s the Moderate Allocation, unchanged again:NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).